-The experiment lasted 8 weeks, and consisted of three weekly full body workouts, with 7 exercises per training, 3 sets per exercise and between 8 to 12 repetitions.
+The experience lasted 8 weeks, and consisted of three full-body workouts per week, with 7 exercises per workout, 3 sets per exercise and between 8 to 12 repetitions.

 At the end of the study, the results showed that the group that rested the longest, 3 minutes, not only gained more strength, as expected, but also gained more muscle mass than the group that rested just one minute.

 In terms of muscle endurance, the results were similar between both groups.